 The only plastic we need for travel.

-How many useless emails do you have in your inbox?
+How many useless emails are sitting in your inbox right now?

-Yes, I’m referring to the emails we all know: “Got it, thanks!”
+Yes, I’m talking about the ones we all know too well: “Got it, thanks!”
 “Confirming receipt.”
 “Nice to e-meet you.”
-And of course, we’re also considering the more mundane emails from all the subscription programs we’ve accumulated through the years.
+And of course, all those subscription emails we’ve accumulated over the years.

-In case you haven’t heard — these emails are bad for the environment.
-Hard to believe?
-Energy company OVO did the math in a study they conducted in 2019: “If every Brit sent one less thank you email a day, we would save 16,433 tonnes of carbon a year — the same as 81,152 flights to Madrid or taking 3,334 diesel cars off the road.”
+It may sound surprising, but these emails are actually bad for the environment.
+A study by energy company OVO calculated that if every Brit sent one fewer thank-you email per day, it could save 16,433 tonnes of carbon a year — roughly equivalent to 81,000 flights to Madrid or taking 3,300 diesel cars off the road.”

-In his book How Bad are Bananas?: The Carbon Footprint of Everything, Mike Berners-Lee reveals that a typical person uses about 135kg of carbon footprint per year because of emails.
-To put things in perspective, an average Filipino produces around 1107kg of carbon footprint annually.
+In his book How Bad Are Bananas?: The Carbon Footprint of Everything, Mike Berners-Lee notes that a typical person’s email activity produces around 135kg of carbon per year.
+To put this in context, the average Filipino generates about 1,100kg of carbon annually.

-Compared to everything else harming the environment, sending and receiving emails may be one of the least problematic things we can do.
-But as zero-waste figure Anne-Marie Bonneau once said, “We don’t need a handful of people doing zero waste perfectly.
+Compared to larger environmental issues, emails may feel insignificant.
+But as zero-waste advocate Anne-Marie Bonneau once said, “We don’t need a handful of people doing zero waste perfectly.
 We need millions of people doing it imperfectly.”

 Featured image credit: fizkes via Canva Pro.